LaunchCodeEducation/lchs/src/chapters/databases/db-practice.rst

 ------------------------

 Code along with this video as we access the information in the database and display it in the console.
+We will reuse the ``main.py`` and ``practice.db`` files.
+However, we no longer need to CREATE the table or INSERT more rows.
+To avoid some runtime and logic errors, be sure to comment out the statements in lines 6 - 15.

+We will add new code below those commands.

 .. raw:: html